 MySQL semi-sync cluster logs

-For the MySQL sync cloud database cluster, MySQL service events and slow queries are logged.
+For a MySQL semi-sync Managed Database cluster, MySQL service events and slow queries are logged.

-Logs can be obtained through the Logi service.
-For more details on the principle of operation and cost of the service, please refer to the instruction General information about the Logi service.
-You can see the availability of Logi service in the regions in the Logi availability matrix.
+Logs can be retrieved via the Logs service.
+For more information on how the service works and its pricing, see the General information about the Logs service guide.
+You can check service availability in regions in the Logs availability matrix.

 To collect cluster logs in the Logs service, enable logging.
-You can get logs from the service only through the API.
-If you no longer need to collect logs, you can turn logging off.
+Logs can only be retrieved from the service via API.
+If you no longer need to collect logs, you can disable logging.

-Logs of slow requests can be viewed in the Cloud Databases section of the control panel.
-You do not need to enable logging in the Logs service for this purpose.
+Slow query logs can be viewed in the Managed Databases section of the control panel.
+You do not need to enable logging in the Logs service for this.

 Manage logs in the Logs service